Viewing log messages

 Copy

-Code in the example below queries the preceding table with the intention of isolating data related to the Python handler’s log messages.
+Code in the following example queries the preceding table with the intention of isolating data related to the Python handler’s log messages.
 The query selects the severity_text attribute for the log entry severity.
 It selects the VALUE column’s content for the log message.

 SET event_table_name='my_db.public.my_event_table';